grokit/dcore/apps/notes_db/README.md

 python install: bashrc / profile: at one place not the same, just generalize find . | grep tata | save
 save: configurable, by default goes in a folder, picking a new name

+if search term anywhere in UUID, it's a big deal

 ## Bs